 About the Battery

 ElectraNet’s ESCRI-SA grid connected 30 MW / 8 MWh Battery Energy Storage System (BESS) is located seven kilometres south-east of Stansbury adjacent to ElectraNet’s existing Dalrymple substation and will demonstrate how energy storage can strengthen the grid and improve reliability for the lower Yorke Peninsula.
-Construction was awarded to Consolidated Power Projects, an Adelaide company, who are working with international power company ABB and battery provider Samsung.
+The BESS was constructed by Consolidated Power Projects, an Adelaide company, who worked with international power company ABB and battery provider Samsung.

 The ESCRI-SA BESS consists of Samsung lithium ion rechargeable batteries integrated via ABB invertors, controller and transformers.
 The maximum design charge / discharge rate of the BESS is 30 MW and the design capacity of the BESS is 8 MWh at the end of the 12 year design life.
 The initial installed capacity of the battery is higher to allow for battery deterioration over the BESS design life.